-N20bn tomato processing factory underscores GBfoods’ commitment to Nigeria—Egbe, country manager - Businessday NG
+N20bn tomato processing factory underscores Gbfoods’ commitment to Nigeria—egbe, country manager - Businessday NG

-VINCENT EGBE is GBfoods Nigeria’s country manager.
-In this interview with Odinaka Anudu, Egbe talks about the company’s N20 billion fully integrated tomato processing factory in Nigeria, support from governments and host communities, job creation and future plans of the company.
+VINCENT EGBE is Gbfoods Nigeria’s country manager.
+In this interview with ODINAKA ANUDU, Egbe talks about the company’s N20 billion fully integrated tomato processing factory in Nigeria, support from governments and host communities, job creation and futu

-We are part of GBfoods Africa, which is owned by GBfoods Europe (a large Spanish foods group) and Helios Investment Partners (a Nigerian-owned private equity firm, based in London, with over $3billion in assets under management).
+Tell us about Gbfoods and your role in the company? e are part of GBfoods Africa, which is owned by Gbfoods Europe (a large Spanish foods group) and Helios Investment Partners (a Nigerian-owned private equity firm, based in London, with over $3billion in assets under management).

 Since inception about 83 years ago, “celebrating local flavours” has remained our key driving force.
 Through tasty and authentic food with a local touch, we have ensured that families in over 50 countries including Nigeria share memorable moments around good food.